The-Marcy-Lab-School-Code-Challenges/cc-02-loops-control-flow/README.md

     ```

-2. Write a fucntion named `countMultiplesOfTwo` that takes in an array of integers and returns the number of integers in the array that are multiples of two.
+2. Write a function named `countMultiplesOfTwo` that takes in an array of integers and returns the number of integers in the array that are multiples of two.